ICB-DCM/cOmicsArt/program/shinyApp/helpfiles/Heatmap_FurtherOptions.md

 **2. Choose Reference of log2 FoldChange:**

 - **Description:**
-  - Specify the reference group for log fold changes in the heatmap.
+  - Specify the reference group for log2 fold changes in the heatmap.

 - **Options:**
   - Dropdown menu labeled "Choose reference of log2 FoldChange."